 Find out what's going on in FrogWatch USA.

-Current volunteers should review monitoring and data submission protocols and continue practicing frog call identification.
-Refreshers are available at https://www.aza.org/current-frogwatch-volunteers.
+Current volunteers should ensure data from the 2017 season are entered and continue practicing frog call identification during the off season.
+Refreshers are available at www.aza.org/current-frogwatch-volunteers.

-Thank you for your interest in FrogWatch USA!
-Keep visiting FrogWatch-FieldScope and the FrogWatch USA homepage for updates and project news.
+Thank you for a terrific 2017 season and for your dedication to the program!
+Keep visiting FrogWatch-FieldScope and the FrogWatch USA Homepage for updates during the off season.
 You can also stay connected to FrogWatch USA on Facebook, YouTube, Flickr, and SoundCloud.